Grand Duchy of Hesse: First-order subdivisions

 Starkenburg and the majority of Rhine Hesse were separated by the Rhine river and at first there was no permanent crossing between them.
 The first bridge was the Südbrücke at Mainz, which was built for the Mainz–Darmstadt–Aschaffenburg railway in 1862.
 Upper Hesse and Starkenburg were separated by foreign territory – the Electorate of Hesse and Free City of Frankfurt before 1866 and then the Kingdom of Prussia.
-This internal segmentation shaped the economic development of the Grand Duchy.
+This internal segmentation shaped the economic development of the grand duchy.

 After the 1848 revolution, the provinces and districts were replaced with eleven "government districts" (Regierungsbezirken) at 31 July 1848.
 This reform was reversed in 1852 during the reactionary period, when the earlier division into three provinces was restored.
-This structure endured beyond the end of the Grand Duchy in 1918.
+This structure endured beyond the end of the grand duchy in 1918.

 Military

-Even before the establishment of the Grand Duchy, Hesse-Darmstadt had a standing army.
+Even before the establishment of the grand duchy, Hesse-Darmstadt had a standing army.
 This was expanded after 1816.
-Following the military convention with Prussia on 13 June 1871, the Hessian forces were incorporated into the Prussian Army on 1 January 1872.
+Following the military convention with Prussia on 13 June 1871, the Hessian forces were incorporated into the Imperial German Army on 1 January 1872.

 Demographics

 Nobility

-The nobility of the Grand Duchy consisted of two classes with different privileges, the Standesherren (members of the mediatised houses) and the ritterschaftlichen Adel (knights).
+The nobility of the grand duchy consisted of two classes with different privileges, the Standesherren (members of the mediatised houses) and the ritterschaftlichen Adel (knights).

 Standesherren were the members of the nobility who had enjoyed imperial immediacy under the Holy Roman Empire and had been represented in the imperial diet.
 According to the Treaty of the Confederation of the Rhine of 1806, Stedesherren had special rights and possessed sovereignty over the areas that they ruled.
-Initially, there were nineteen Standesherren in the Grand Duchy, but by the end of the nineteenth century this had declined to seventeen.
+Initially, there were nineteen Standesherren in the grand duchy, but by the end of the nineteenth century this had declined to seventeen.
 The Riedesel family held an equivalent status to the Standesherren.
-In total, about a quarter of the Grand Duchy's area and population belonged to the Standesherren.
+In total, about a quarter of the grand duchy's area and population belonged to the Standesherren.
 The privileges of the Standesheren declined over the nineteenth century and they finally lost their seats in the upper chamber of the Landstände in 1918.

 The special position of the knights was established by the Grand Duke in 1807.
 Several of these nobles initially had control of their own local courts, the last of which were taken over by the state in the 1830s.
 The knights also had their own representatives in the Landstände.
 From 1820 until 1872, they had twenty representatives in the Lower chamber.
 After that, they instead had two representatives in the upper chamber.
 Only the richest families in Hesse could vote for these (probably around two dozen families).